 - encouraging pro bono referrals from the host organisation to the firm, using the secondee’s familiarity with the organisation’s client base to increase the quantity and quality of referrals.

-In addition to pro bono legal assistance, the firm may explore the possibility of providing other kinds of assistance such as becoming a member of the host organisation’s management committee or providing administrative or library or subscription support.
+In addition to pro bono legal assistance, the firm may explore the possibility of providing other kinds of assistance such as becoming a member of the host organisation’s management committee or providing administrative, library or subscription support.
 For more information see What Works, Chapter 30 Non-legal assistance.